 Keeping in mind your best interests, your individuality and confidentiality, I work flexibly in a variety of ways; by hearing your story; or using mindfulness; sensorimotor psychotherapy involving the body; or using creative techniques like drawing or sand-tray work and visualisation.

 Prior to becoming a therapist I worked in the biological sciences but while living and working abroad I actively began working with the emotional support of others.
 I became involved in the development and running of an organisation for people who were distressed often to the point they were experiencing suicidal thoughts.
 Refugees and asylum seekers were amongst the group of people supported.

 When I returned to the UK, I began training to be a counsellor/therapist.
 As part of the training I volunteered at the Peace Hospice in Watford, helping people come to terms with their bereavement.
 I also worked for Buckinghamshire Mind helping people with enduring mental health difficulties so they could achieve long-term and sustainable goals primarily, on their journey back to work.

 Since qualifying as a therapist I have spent time learning about the connection between early childhood development, trauma and physical neurological development.
-Currently, I am training in Sensorimotor Psychotherapy, Level III.
+I am a Certified Sensorimotor Psychotherapist.
 This is an approach using body movement, sensation and sense perception enabling clients to become mindful of their internal experiences which can facilitate healing.
 Similarly, by using the Awakening Dream technique clients can explore their dreams and bring into awareness a connection with their unconscious world, desires and hidden qualities.

 Currently, I have a practice in Chalfont St Giles near Amersham, Buckinghamshire and in Maida Vale in London.